Tk::Animation - Display sequence of Tk::Photo images

 possible it defaults to 100 milliseconds.

-cancels the repeat
+stop_animation cancels the repeat and

 resets the image to the first image in the sequence.

-For fine-grained control next_image
+For fine-grained control next_image and

-move one frame forward or backward.
+prev_image move one frame forward or backward.

-randomly positions the animation to a particular
+set_image randomly positions the animation to a particular

 frame.

-pauses the movie and
+pause_animation pauses the movie and

-continues from the pause point.
+resume_animation continues from the pause point.

-and fast_reverse
+fast_forward and fast_reverse speed through

 the movie either forwards or backwards. $multiplier